The Making of Britain’s First Anti-Muslim Riots

 The scapegoating of ethnic/religious minorities for white economic woes has always been a reliable recruiting tool for the British far-right (as we saw with Brexit where deprived white regions were among the biggest backers of leaving) and in keeping with character, it has sought to exploit the situation by perpetuating myths that have now become commonplace, such as migrants receiving luxury hotel accommodation and being lavished with welfare benefits while British armed forces veterans are left homeless and destitute.
 These views were frequently echoed by many rioters in the recent violence.
 But saying that the far-right is responsible for spreading unfounded fears about relative deprivation should not blind us to the fact that real poverty does exist in white working class communities (aggravated in recent times by austerity – the huge cutbacks to public services that had mainly benefitted the poor) which needs to be addressed by the state if they are to become less fertile radicalising grounds for the far-right.

-The accelerating secularisation of western societies is a routinely overlooked variable in analyses of white rioting, largely as a result of the areligious, left-wing bent of most researchers.
+The accelerating secularisation of western societies is a frequently overlooked variable in analyses of white rioting, largely as a result of the areligious, left-wing bent of most researchers.
 But the decline of Christianity, in as much as it deprives people of a purpose in life beyond hedonistic materialism, is also a contributory factor to far-right success.
 Unable to achieve the material progress that capitalist society prioritises as a goal above everything else, they present a captive audience to those who claim that whites are failing because Muslims and other minorities are succeeding.
 Of course, the perception of Muslim success is relative and doesn’t always accord with reality.
-But it is fair to say that when they look at working class minority communities they see a version of the communities they have lost, but which Muslims have built, despite state neglect, discrimination and deprivation.
+But it is fair to say that when the look at working class minority communities they see a version of the communities they have lost, but which Muslims and others have built, despite state neglect, discrimination and deprivation.
+Our religious values have insulated us to some degree from some of the social problems ravaging their communities.
 As I wrote elsewhere recently:

 “Their churches are boarded up, our mosques are multiplying; their families are broken, ours are relatively intact and thriving; their businesses are dead, ours are prospering; their neighbourhoods are deserted, ours are full of youth and life; their elderly are abandoned to die in care, ours are pampered by their children.”